2–3 minute read

-What is a natural community?
+What is a plant community?

 A natural community is comprised of groups of different species living together in a particular physical environment.
 The groups that thrive in the same kinds of environments tend to appear across the landscape in predictable patterns.

-What determines a natural community?
+What determines a plant community?

 The North Carolina Natural Heritage Program has developed a classification system for natural communities.
 Communities are defined by a wide range of ecological characteristics, with the greatest emphasis upon vegetation and readily observable aspects of the physical environment such as topography, elevation, and wetness.
 While there is some overlap between the species and physical environments in different communities, each represents a distinct combination of species plus physical characteristics.

-Why are natural communities significant?
+Why are plant communities significant?

-Natural communities can inform garden design
+Plant communities can inform garden design

-Natural communities are important components of biodiversity
+plant communities are important components of biodiversity

-Estimate your natural community
+Estimate your plant community

 • To view the area a community occupies, mouse over or tap once